 The first teeth

-The first teeth come
+The first teeth appear

 When does the child start teething?

-How do the first teeth announce themselves?
+How do the first teeth appear?

-What helps the baby teething?
+What helps babies with teething?

 -